 Here are some key strategies to consider to get the most out of your marketing campaign:

-Adjust campaign length: Keep your campaign running to maximize results, but at least for a month to test its effectiveness.
+• Adjust campaign length: Keep your campaign running to maximize results, generally for at least a month to test its effectiveness.

 What are the qualifications for the free trial?